linzhi2013/MitoZ/version_2.4-alpha/INSTALL.md

 ## 1.1 Install Singularity
 See [https://www.sylabs.io/docs/](https://www.sylabs.io/docs/) for instructions to install Singularity.

+Note: according to the offical documention (Oct.
+2019), the Singularity must be installed with root privilege.

+And the Singularity installed via conda (e.g. `conda install -c bioconda singularity`) may not work (at least when installing as normal users)!

 ## 1.2 Download the MitoZ container

     $ singularity pull  --name MitoZ.simg shub://linzhi2013/MitoZ:v2.4-alpha